urbanairship/python-library/docs/automation.rst

 Automation Listing
 ------------------
-List existing automations for this app.
+List existing automations for a project.
 For more information, see: https://docs.airship.com/api/ua/#operation/api/pipelines/get

 .. code-block:: python